LLB (Hons) BA (Hons), QLS Accredited Specialist Succession Law

 - Associate to Her Honour Judge Sarah Bradley District Court of Queensland, 1999 – 2000

 - Associate to His Honour Judge Clive Wall QC, District Court of Queensland, 1999

 Sally-Ann regularly speaks with community groups about succession-related matters such as Wills, powers of attorney, advance health directives, estate planning and other end-of-life decisions, and welcomes the opportunity to communicate on these important topics to interested groups.

-Nancy provides invaluable support to Jeneve and Sally, and she enjoys the personal experience of assisting our clients in the environment of a “boutique” practice.
+Nancy is the person who is most likely to answer the phone when you call The Will & All, and to greet visitors to our office.
+She provides invaluable support to Jeneve, Sally, and Tanneil, and she enjoys the personal experience of assisting our clients in the environment of a “boutique” practice.

 Nancy continues to expand her understanding and knowledge of the issues involved in all aspects of our practice area of law.

-She also holds Justice of the Peace qualifications.
+She is a qualified Justice of the Peace.